- Safe Harbor

 - To do one’s duty without being supervised.

-Since it’s inception the Safe Harbor program has provided each boy with the mental, physical and spiritual strength to succeed in life.
+Since its inception, the Safe Harbor program has provided each boy with the mental, physical and spiritual strength to succeed in life.
 The water and boating have always played an integral part in our lives.
 Life on the water provides serenity and peace, but also unequaled opportunities for life lessons.
-For these reasons we utilize the waterfront and vessels as the foundation of the residential, academic and vocational education program.
+For these reasons, they utilize the waterfront and vessels as the foundation of the residential, academic and vocational education program.

 Sixty-plus donated boats of all sizes fill the docks and the landscape.
-The vessels serve as housing for the boys and staff; training vessels for marine industry based skills and play an important role in the vocational education and character development programs.
-While we have kept the unique residential, integrated academic/vocational program, guided by the Christian foundation the same throughout the past 25 years, the vehicles through which the goals are achieved are constantly changing, never stagnant.
+The vessels serve as housing for the boys and staff; training vessels for marine industry-based skills and play an important role in the vocational education and character development programs.
+They have kept the unique residential, integrated academic/vocational program, guided by the Christian foundation the same throughout the past 25 years, the vehicles through which the goals are achieved are constantly changing, never stagnant.
 Safe Harbor will incorporate any medium to excite, inspire, teach and bring hope to boys we serve.

 Cost Effective: Safe Harbor is funded exclusively by the private sector (we receive no government funding).
 We understand that families may have to sacrifice in order to see their son admitted to the program and move toward a successful outcome.

 Academics: The Safe Harbor academic philosophy is built on the belief that education is a lifelong process and occurs in every area of life.
 At Safe Harbor, the foundation to a balanced education is the understanding that varied and unique learning styles exist, and identifying the particular style of a student ensures he will achieve maximum success.
 Integrating a student’s unique learning style with traditional and active learning, hands-on and critical thinking skills, developed in an atmosphere seeking and requiring excellence, empowers students to achieve maximum success.
 Thus, learning becomes fun, stimulating, and has its own reward.